blischalk/clojure_notes/ClojureNotes.md

 - **assoc** - returns a new collection with the value at index / key updated.
 - **butlast**
 - **commute** - similar to alter but STM can reorder commutes.
-- **comp** --  take a set of functions and return a function that is the composition of those functions
+- **comp** --  take a set of functions and return a function that is the composition of those functions.
+This is different than threading which takes a value and threads it through different functions.
+It can achieve a similar effect but since comp returns a function it can be passed around and reused.
-- **comp** - Like thread first but not … research this
 - **compare** - returns -1 0 1 when comparing 2 data structures
 - **complement** - reverses truthy function.
 - **concat**